- TypeScript and JSX

 Rerun tests

 Use the--rerun-each flag to run each test multiple times.
-This is useful for detecting flaky or non-deterministic test failures.
+This surfaces flaky or non-deterministic test failures.

 terminal